kubernetes/enhancements/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md

 information to express the idea and why it was not acceptable.
 -->

-For the problems solved by the proposed `original` and `resized` introduction in checkpoint, the following options have been cosidered and presented in sig-node meetings.
+For the problems solved by the proposed `Original` introduction in checkpoint, the following options have been cosidered and presented in sig-node meetings.

-More info can be read at [129719 comment](https://github.com/kubernetes/kubernetes/pull/129719#issuecomment-2715258098) , [March 11th 2025, sig node meeting minutes](https://docs.google.com/document/d/1Ne57gvidMEWXR70OxxnRkYquAoMpt56o75oZtg-OeBg/edit?tab=t.0#heading=h.g56cg3xshw40) and [SIG Node meeting recording discussing static CPU policy support](https://www.youtube.com/watch?v=RuqzXH3liqg)
+More info can be read at [129719 comment](https://github.com/kubernetes/kubernetes/pull/129719#issuecomment-2715258098) , [March 11th 2025, sig node meeting minutes](https://docs.google.com/document/d/1Ne57gvidMEWXR70OxxnRkYquAoMpt56o75oZtg-OeBg/edit?tab=t.0#heading=h.g56cg3xshw40), [SIG Node meeting recording discussing static CPU policy support](https://www.youtube.com/watch?v=RuqzXH3liqg) and [6170 comment](https://github.com/kubernetes/enhancements/pull/6170#discussion_r3403684470)

 ### Option 1: New field mustKeepCPUs in API